War of the Strategists at Alicante 2023

 This was indeed combat on an epic scale - and those scales were tipping in favour of the Berbers with every sword and spear thrust as the Mediocre Skoutatoi failed time and time again to defy the odds against their better quality opponents, shedding hit markers behind them apace

-Urging themselves forward with thoughts of Tripolitania's sun-tanned Turkey and Lemongrass Tajine, with each strike and thrust the African swordsmen on the left were getting past the large tower-shaped shields of the Skoutatoi.
+Shouting prayers up into the North African sky under the constellation of Musa ibn Nusayr's sand-blasted Sardine and Chocolate Tajine, with each strike and thrust the African swordsmen on the left were getting past the large tower-shaped shields of the Skoutatoi.

 Their faith gave them strength, their courage was unshakable as they battled their way forward driving back the Byzantine infantry at every turn.